 Research I conducted with J Bryan Henderson, then graduate student at Stanford University, now professor at ASU, in 2010 demonstrated that a structured Peer Instruction protocol could have significant short term gains on student understanding of science concepts.
 Students learned more from the process of discussing and testing ideas with each other, than they did being taught directly by the teacher.

 Young people can do far more than we expect them to.
 We seem to have figured out how to academically challenge young people with Advanced Placement classes, International Baccalaureate programs, Cambridge Assessments, and the like.
 We are also quite good at developing athletes who compete at a very high level.
 Where we fail to challenge young learners is in the realm of the social.

 Effectively utilizing the student human resource in roles of leadership and instruction would be a major paradigm shift.
 Poorly handled peer grading, and mismanaged group work are part of everyone’s schooling experience and serve to undermine the argument that young people are capable of both teaching and leading.
 In most cases, it is likely not the young people themselves who fail in ad hoc peer learning experiences.
 Rather, it is a failure of a successful supportive structure, and a lack of an empowering school culture.

 Sports teams, summer camps, scouting organizations, even student governments within schools all successfully employ young people in leadership roles that bring deeper meaning to the experience within the organization.
-Perhaps it is time we better utilize the most abundant teaching and leadership resource we have in our schools – the students themselves.
+Perhaps it is time we better utilize the most abundant teaching and leadership resource we have in our schools for classroom practice as well – the students themselves.

 Photo credit: “Friends” by Alexis Brown CC Zero